Please help The Patch Works Art & History Center preserve Cabbagetown's history!

 Founded by Esther Lefever in the early 1970s, The Patch, Inc. operated out of Cabbagetown for twenty years.
 A major function of the organization was to identify a practical way for residents to gain new sources of revenue; focusing on traditional Appalachian arts and crafts was a no-brainer, since many locals were still well-versed in the arts of quilt-making and pottery.
 Thus, much of the art coming out of Cabbagetown during the 70s and 80s was utilitarian and “folksy.”

 The Patch, Inc. designed a logo — emblazoned onto patches — that represented the folksy nature of the neighborhood; it is their patch that motivated our own logo.
-We sought the assistance of a talented, young artist, Hanneh van Rossem, who attends a local high school; she created a design that beautifully invokes what The Patch Works is all about…
+We sought the assistance of a talented high-school student, Hanneh van Rossem; she created a design that beautifully invokes what The Patch Works is all about…

 The mill sits atop the frame, calling attention to its overpowering presence in the neighborhood.
 A single, quilted road gently winds its way to the mill, something of an “All-Roads-Lead-To-Rome” reference but with folk-art undertones.
 A sprig of cotton grows to the left of the road, since cotton is the reason behind Cabbagetown’s existence.
 To the right of the road are three houses, a subtle homage to three quintessential and beloved residents from Cabbagetown: Lila Brookshire, Beatrice “Aunt Beadie” Dalton, and Effie Dodd Gray.
 These women and their down-home wisdom were immortalized in the play “Cabbagetown: 3 Women,” written by R. Cary Bynum and with music by Joyce Brookshire.
 And finally, the entire image slopes slightly upwards, depicting the mountain origins of the people who settled in Cabbagetown.